SomeStay07/code-review-agent/README.md

 ### "Investigate before judging"

 Every finding is verified by reading the actual code.
-The agent uses `Grep` to find callers, `Read` to check implementations, and traces the data flow before writing a fix.
+The agent uses `Grep` to find callers and protocol conformances, `Read` to check implementations, and traces the data flow before writing a fix.
 A review based on assumptions breaks trust.

 ### Smart skipping

-14 false-positive rules prevent noise: NestJS DI injection, `any` in tests, `as` assertions in mocks, barrel re-exports, root component `useEffect` cleanup, and more.
+14 false-positive rules prevent noise: `@IBOutlet` force unwraps, `@objc`/`dynamic` for UIKit interop, `@MainActor` on ViewModels, force unwraps in tests, `AnyView` in `#Preview`, and more.

 ### Bilingual (EN + RU)

 The agent detects the user's language and outputs the entire review in that language: headings, severity labels, and fixes.
-Code stays in the programming language.
+Code stays in Swift.

 ## 🔧 Under the Hood